classgraph/classgraph/README.md

 // Only Method 1 is applicable -- attach a MatchProcessor before calling .scan():

 // Use this interface if you want to be passed an InputStream.
-// N.B. you do not need to close inputStream before exiting, it is closed by the caller.
+// N.B. you do not need to close the InputStream before exiting, it is closed
+// by the caller.
 @FunctionalInterface
 public interface FileMatchProcessor {
     public void processMatch(String relativePath, InputStream inputStream,